 Planning on riding the Timber Trail?
 Check out Timber Trail Shuttles to get transferred from one end of the trail to the other.
 Or, Contact us for help in planning your itinerary and booking your trip.

 Pureora is a former saw milling stronghold with a rich historic and natural heritage.
-The Purora Timber Trail runs along the historic Ellis and Burn and Ongarue Tramway (1922 - 1958) for over half its length as well as old logging roads and new sections of track through Pureora Forest Park.
+The Pureora Timber Trail runs along the historic Ellis and Burnand Ongarue Tramway (1922 - 1958) for over half its length, as well as old logging roads and new sections of track through Pureora Forest Park.
 The tramway, which is mostly on DOC land, is the longest bush tramway in New Zealand.
 The highlight is the Ongarue Spiral - a triumph in bush engineering.

 Day One sees cyclists begin in Pureora Forest village and head south towards Mt Pureora through native bush.
-The highest point, the western flank of Mount Pureora, is reached after a well graded but challenging 14km climb.
+The highest point, the western flank of Mount Pureora, is reached after a well graded but challenging 14 km climb.
 The grunt is worth it in the end, as after this climb cyclists descend down smooth, flowy single track to Angels Rest.
 Those keen on overnighting can camp the at Piropiro DOC Campsite or arrange transportation back to a nearby B&B. Alternatively, the Black Fern Lodge or the new Timber Trail Lodge offer comfortable accommodation not far from the trail.